When Penetration Feels Impossible or Painful: A Beginner’s Guide to Vaginismus

 Things that might be helpful now or down the track:

-• Dilators (used slowly, with breathwork and self-touch)
+• Dilators (used slowly, with breathe and self-touch)

 • Somatic meditations (like the one I made)